AudioNet/node-core-audio/README.md

 Audio Engine Options
 =====
-* !NOTYET! sampleRate [default 44100]: Sample rate - number of samples per second in the audio stream
+* sampleRate [default 44100]: Sample rate - number of samples per second in the audio stream
-* !NOTYET! sampleFormat [default paFloat32]: Bit depth - Number of bits used to represent sample values
+* sampleFormat [default sampleFormatFloat32]: Bit depth - Number of bits used to represent sample values formats are sampleFormatFloat32, sampleFormatInt32, sampleFormatInt24, sampleFormatInt16, sampleFormatInt8, sampleFormatUInt8.
 * framesPerBuffer [default 256]: Buffer length - Number of samples per buffer
-* !NOTYET! interlaced [default true]: Interlaced / Deinterlaced - determines whether samples are given to you as a two dimensional array (buffer[channel][sample]) or one buffer with samples from alternating channels
+* interleaved [default false]: Interleaved / Deinterleaved - determines whether samples are given to you as a two dimensional array (buffer[channel][sample]) (deinterleaved) or one buffer with samples from alternating channels (interleaved).
 * inputChannels [default 2]: Input channels - number of input channels
 * outputChannels [default 2]: Output channels - number of output channels
+* inputDevice [default to Pa_GetDefaultInputDevice]: Input device - id of the input device
+* outputDevice [default to Pa_GetDefaultOutputDevice]: Output device - id of the output device

-API (much more to come!)
+API
 =====
 ```javascript
 var coreAudio = require("node-core-audio");